-- Mercato Centrale – This food market is parked with great eating and drinking options.
+- Mercato Centrale – This food market is packed with great eating and drinking options.
 You can peruse the fresh foods and vegetables on the lower floor, then head upstairs to the food court to pick what you want to eat.
 This is a great place to have lunch.

 - Basilica of Santa Croce – A very pretty church, also the final resting place of Michelangelo and Galileo.
 The memorial to the 19th century playwright Giovanni Battista Niccolini inside the church is rumored to be the inspiration for the Statue of Liberty.
 Tickets are 8 Euros and can be purchased here.

 - Ponte Vecchio and Palazzo Vecchio – The first is a bridge, the second is the town hall, which is just around the corner from the bridge in Piazza della Signoria.
 The Piazza is a great place to hang out for a while, because there are sculpture and statues all around, like an open-air art gallery.

 You only need to purchase tickets in advance for the Duomo, the Uffizi Gallery, and Accademia Gallery.
 These are where the long lines are in Florence.

 You can book tickets directly through the attraction’s website, or you can use the links below to book our recommended tours through Viator, which are more expensive because they also include a guided tour:

 - Best of Florence Walking Tour with Skip-the-Line at Michelangelo’s ‘David’

 - Tickets for Uffizi Gallery: Guided Tour + Skip The Line

 - The Duomo Complex and Its Hidden Terraces

 What to Eat in Florence